DasDarki/NanosSharp/README.md

 # NanosSharp
-NanosSharp is a module allowing you to create server-side modules for nanos world by using C# instead of Lua.
+NanosSharp allows module creating using C# instead of C/C++.

+## Credits
+- GmodDotNet (https://github.com/GmodNET/GmodDotNet) for some code snippets and the idea